Zplusdragon/ReID5o_ORBench/README.md

 Details can be found at our paper [ReID5o: Achieving Omni Multi-modal Person Re-identification in a Single Model](http://arxiv.org/abs/2506.09385).

 ## News
-* 🔥[2025.10.22] The ReID5o model and ORBench dataset are released. welcome to use!
+* 🔥[2025.10.22] The ReID5o model and ORBench dataset are released.
+Welcome to use!
 * 👏[2025.10.17] The OM-ReID challenge (PRCV2025) has concluded.
 Congratulations to all the winning teams!
 * 👍[2025.9.18] Our paper is accepted at NeurIPS2025!
 * 🤞[2025.6.13] We are hosting the [OM-ReID challenge](http://2025.prcv.cn/CN/Competitions2/) at PRCV2025 using ORBench.
 Everyone is welcome to participate!